Reaching Home Campaign - Leadership and Structure

 - Approving major policies

 - Finalizing funding recommendations

 - Disseminating information

 - Setting legislative agendas and priorities for sessions

 Reaching Home Workgroups

-The Workgroups of the Campaign establish and monitor project Task Groups and report back to the Coordinating Committee.
-Additional functions include:
+The Workgroups of the Campaign established and monitored project Task Groups and report back to the Coordinating Committee.
+Additional functions included:

 - Determining workload and priorities

 - Drafting legislative recommendations